 Cuban cuisine is a mix of African, Caribbean & Spanish cuisines.
 Some Cuban recipes share spices and techniques with Spanish and African cooking, with some Caribbean influence in spice and flavor.

 The sum of all these influences makes it an unique and flavorful mix of the different Cuban cultural roots.
-Cuba cuisine is quite similar to Dominican Republic and Puerto Rico’s.
+Cuban cuisine is quite similar to Dominican Republic and Puerto Rico’s.
 There’s also a little Chinese influence specially in the Havana area.
 During colonial times, Cuba was a crossing point for international trade, so that’s why Cuban cuisine is influenced by meals from all over the world.

 There are several typical meals in the Cuban cuisine such as “Moros y Cristianos”, “Medianoche”, “Ropa Vieja”, “Mojo-marinated pork”, “Fricasé de pollo”, “Fish with escabeche” or “Elena Ruz”